hwdsl2/self-hosted-ai-stack/stacks/chat-only/README.md

 ## Internet-facing deployments

-By default, all services listen over plain HTTP.
-For internet-facing deployments, place a reverse proxy (e.g., [Caddy](https://caddyserver.com/), Nginx, or Traefik) in front of the stack to provide HTTPS.
+By default, LiteLLM is published on host port `4000`; stack-specific helper APIs are localhost-only or internal unless you change their port mappings.
+For internet-facing deployments, place a reverse proxy (e.g., [Caddy](https://caddyserver.com/), Nginx, or Traefik) in front of the stack to provide HTTPS, and bind direct HTTP ports such as `4000` to `127.0.0.1` when proxying them.
 Each service repository includes a detailed [reverse proxy guide](https://github.com/hwdsl2/docker-litellm#using-a-reverse-proxy) with Caddy and nginx examples.

 ## Backup and restore